Skip to content

 One of the ways people can try to work around foot drop is to wear shoes such as the Cadense style, which helps keep the dragging toe from restricting the swing of that leg and foot, reducing the chance of tripping.

-Reduction of walking speed comes from the difficulty of generating the smooth concert of motions needed to get through gait.
+Walking slower after a stroke is common, as a result of the difficulty of generating the smooth concert of motions needed to get through gait.
 Fear of falling can also slow people down.
 Learning to walk after a stroke can also cause fatigue, resulting in a slower pace.

-Claw toe is flexion or bending of the four lesser toe’s middle joints and affects the ability of the foot to push off effectively during gait.
+Claw toe is flexion or bending of the four lesser toe’s middle joints, and it affects the ability of the foot to push off effectively during gait.
 The “knuckles” of the toes can develop calluses and blisters from rubbing against the ends of socks or shoes.

-Working with a PT may help stretch and flatten those toes so they can regain natural positioning and normal movement.
+Working with a PT may help stretch and flatten the toes so they can regain natural positioning and normal movement.

-A hammer toe typically occurs in the 2nd or 3rd toe and differs from a claw toe in that only a single toe develops this bent contracture due to a shortening of ligaments and muscles.
+A hammer toe typically occurs in the 2nd or other lesser toes and differs from a claw toe in that only a single toe develops this bent contracture, due to a shortening of ligaments and muscles.
 A hammer toe can be flexible or rigid.
 Those that are flexible can be gently stretched out, while a rigid hammer toe may require surgery.

 Rehabilitation is a crucial step in learning to walk after a stroke.
 A physical therapist can create an individualized list of exercises that will get a person on the path of regaining walking skills and building core muscles to assist with balance.